asherkory/asherkory.github.io/_posts/2016-07-06-Deploying-a-Rails-App-to-Heroku.md

 The default database for a new Rails app is SQLite.
 But Heroku only uses PostgreSQL (for reasons explained [here](https://devcenter.heroku.com/articles/sqlite3)).
 Since I initially built with app with the default database, I first needed to convert manually to PostgreSQL.

-Caveat: If you just have some dummy data in your database and don't care about preserving it, then this simple method should work just fine.
-On the other hand, if you need to preserve your data, I recommend [this Stack Overflow post](http://stackoverflow.com/questions/6710654/change-from-sqlite-to-postgresql-in-a-fresh-rails-project).
+Caveat: If you just have some dummy data in your database, then this simple method should work just fine.
+On the other hand, if you need to be absolutely sure you can preserve your data correctly, I recommend [this Stack Overflow post](http://stackoverflow.com/questions/6710654/change-from-sqlite-to-postgresql-in-a-fresh-rails-project).

 First, in my Gemfile I removed the gem `sqlite3` and replaced it with `pg`, and ran `bundle install`.